Steer by shifting your weight.

 Control your speed with the bar.
-That is all!

 What does it take to fly a hang glider?
 If you had asked me that question before I started taking lessons 16 years ago, I probably would have answered “guts,” or something to that effect.
 My impression of what lessons would be like involved all kinds of bravery and superman inspired nobility, hard and rocky cliff ledges, and ego inspiring acts of fearless accomplishment.
 It’s a good thing I was wrong, since if those things were required I never would have been able to earn my ratings.
 I have a very strong sense of self-preservation, and my big worry back then was that my reluctance to do something dangerous would hurt my progress.
 As it turns out, my reluctance to do something dangerous has aided in my flight career.
 Hang gliding, as a sport, is not attractive to reckless and fearless types.
 Proving bravery isn’t why we do it.
 The people who stick with it are the people who just love the feeling of flying.
 This could include you!

 These are very common questions, with a common theme.
 The theme illustrates the natural reluctance people may have when the idea of hang gliding lessons is discussed.
 The truth is that what is most required is the desire to do it.
 It is worth it, it is SO worth it.
 The weight shift is practically effortless if the conditions are mellow, so steering left and right and pitch changes are very, very easy to manage and don’t require unusually large amounts of upper body strength.
-The flying is as described above, and is best learned by tandem instructional flights.
+The flying is as described above, and is best learned by tandem instructional flights (see YouTube video below).
 It only takes one or two tandem flights for most people to learn to coordinate the pitch and roll inputs.
 The foot launch, however, is the most essential part and does require a good deal of time on the training hills.

 - one must learn to run down a hill without looking down the hill.
 It’s kind of like rubbing your belly and patting your head.
 You probably have not spent much time running down steep hills, but if you have, you probably didn’t try to look out , you probably naturally looked down the hill.
 A smart move if you are concerned with where you are ultimately headed.
 But the wing will eventually, upon reaching the magic speed, redirect your path more forward than downward, so looking out is critical for steering purposes.